What is Prostate Cancer?

 The Anatomy of the Prostate

 The prostate gland can grow as a man ages.
-An enlarged prostate can cause no outwardly visible symptoms, but if not treated could impact urinary and erectile functions.
+An enlarged prostate sometimes causes no outwardly visible symptoms, but if not treated could impact long term urinary function.

 Grading Prostate Cancer

-After a PSA test, a digital rectal exam (DRE), and a recommended mpMRI indicate a likely prostate cancer diagnosis, a radiologist specializing in prostate imaging will attribute a PI-RADS score.
+After a prostate-specific antigen (PSA) test, a digital rectal exam (DRE), and a recommended mpMRI indicate a likely prostate cancer diagnosis, a radiologist specializing in prostate imaging will attribute a PI-RADS score.
 Following a biopsy, a pathologist examines the cells under a microscope to determine how aggressive the tumor looks.
 A Gleason score is then assigned.

 PI-RADS and Gleason Scores

-PI-RADS stands for Prostate Imaging Reporting and Data System and was designed by radiologists to help radiologists read a mpMRI and report the likelihood that a suspicious area contains clinically significant cancer.
-Each PI-RADS score indicates to the degree that significant prostate cancer (PCa) exists.
+PI-RADS stands for Prostate Imaging Reporting and Data System.
+It was designed by radiologists to help radiologists read a mpMRI and report the likelihood that a suspicious area contains clinically significant cancer.
+Each PI-RADS score indicates the likelihood to which significant prostate cancer (PCa) exists.

 Gleason Scores were designed by a pathologist to identify five different patterns of prostate cancer and assign a grade to each.
-Your Gleason score will always be shown as the sum of two numbers, 1-5 (e.g. 3+3 = 6 or 4+3 = 7).
+Your Gleason score will always be shown as the sum of two numbers, each ranging from 1-5 (e.g. 3+3 = total score of 6 or 4+3 = total score of 7).
 This set of numbers is based on the most aggressive patterns in each sample.
+Gleason Grade Groups are a newer way of describing the Gleason Score and they range from 1-5 instead of 6-10.

 It’s important for every man to be armed with as much information about his current state of health and diagnosis.
 Each of the questions below can serve as talking points to guide the best course of treatment.